All Products

 Note

 When you create a destination database, Hologres allows you to configure parameters in the WITH clause.
 These parameters take effect only for the current deployment.
-The parameters are used to manage the behavior when data is written to the result table and data is not persistently stored in Hologres.
+The parameters are used to manage the behavior when data is written to the sink table and data is not persistently stored in Hologres.
 For more information about the supported parameters in the WITH clause, see Hologres connector.

 Example 2: Merging and synchronization of data of tables in a sharded database

 If you want to merge and synchronize data of tables in a sharded database, you must use the database names that are defined in regular expressions to match the database shards from which data is synchronized.
 You can use the CREATE DATABASE AS statement to merge and synchronize data from the tables that have the same name in multiple upstream database shards to the table that has the same name as the source table in the Hologres destination database.
-The database names and table names are written as two additional fields to each result table.
+The database names and table names are written as two additional fields to each sink table.
 To ensure that the primary key is unique, the database name, table name, and original primary key are used together to become the new joint primary key of the Hologres table.

 For example, if a MySQL instance contains multiple database shards from order_db01 to order_db99.
 Each database shard contains multiple tables, such as order and order_detail.
 You can use the following statement to synchronize data from all tables such as order and order_detail of the 99 database shards to Hologres.
 The data includes future data changes and table schema changes.
 You do not need to create a table in Hologres in advance.order1